State Opening of Parliament: Procession of the Commons

+The procession in 2024: Lady Usher of the Black Rod Dame Sarah Clarke walking with Speaker of the House of Commons Sir Lindsay Hoyle.
+Off frame on the left in front of them is Serjeant at Arms of the House of Commons Ugbana Oyet.

 The Speaker proceeds to attend the summons at once.
 The Serjeant-at-Arms picks up the ceremonial mace and, with the Speaker and Black Rod, leads the Members of the House of Commons as they walk, in pairs, towards the House of Lords.
 By custom, the members saunter, with much discussion and joking, rather than formally process.
 The Prime Minister and the Leader of the Opposition followed by The Deputy Prime Minister, First Secretary of State or another member of the government and the Deputy Leader of the Opposition usually walk side by side, leading the two lines of MPs.
 The Commons then arrive at the Bar of the House of Lords.
 The only people required to bow are the House of Commons Speaker, Commons Clerk, senior Lords official Black Rod and the Serjeant-at-Arms.
 No person who is not a member of the Upper House may pass the Bar unbidden when it is in session; a similar rule applies to the Commons.
 They remain standing at the Bar during the speech.